Asgarrrr/CPPChat/README.md

 # CPPChat, a C++ chat server and client

+> CPPChat is a school project, and is not intended for production use.

-CPPChat is a simple chat server and client written in C++, using the Qt framework.
+This repository contains a simple chat server and client written in C++, using the Qt framework.
-It is a simple example of how to use Qt's networking classes to create a simple chat server and client.
+It is a example of how to use Qt's networking classes to create a simple chat server and client.
 All message are stored in a SQL database.

 The server and the cpp client can be compiled on Windows, Linux and Mac OS X. ( We have not tested the server on Mac OS X, but it should work. )

 Also, we have a web client, written in JavaScript, that uses websockets to connect to the server.